Hub and Spoke Model

 Spoke clusters are responsible for running the following components:

-- AI/ML applications (deployed as App Deployments)
+- AI/ML applications and models

 - Flux controllers for managing the lifecycles of AI/ML applications